dotswg/dots-requirements/draft-ietf-dots-requirements.md

   exchanges after successful mutual authentication.
 When DOTS agents are exchanging heartbeats and no mitigation request is active, either agent MAY request changes to the heartbeat rate.
-For example, a DOTS server might want to delay or cease heartbeat exchanges when an active DOTS client has not requested mitigation, in order to control load.
+For example, a DOTS server might want to reduce heartbeat frequency or cease heartbeat exchanges when an active DOTS client has not requested mitigation, in order to control load.

 : Following mutual authentication, a signal channel MUST be considered active until a DOTS agent explicitly ends the session, or either DOTS agent fails to